BulldogLowell/VeraSerial3gBridge/README.md

 ### 2. Configure your settings
 You can set the
   * **GateWay Timeout:** The time (minutes) that the gateway will send an alert if Vera stops communicating.
+  * **Ping Frequency:** The time (seconds) that the gateway will send a ping to the gateway and to the internet.
+  * **Ping Timeout:** The time (seconds) that Vera, in the absense of a return ping from the Gateway will display as "Tripped".
+It is also the timeout for returning a successful ping from the internet
+  * **GateWay Timeout:** The time (minutes) that the gateway will send an alert if Vera stops communicating.